-- Airfare to and from Anchorage and ground transport to Wasilla for the Summer Teacher Conference.
-(You are welcome to stay for a longer period at your own expense if you would like to do a little sightseeing.
-Travel dates will be worked out for your flight.)
-Should the conference be cancelled for any reason, the summer trip would also be cancelled. - Housing and a food allowance for the week of the conference. - Airfare to and from Anchorage for the Iditarod Race. - Food and hotel accommodations until you leave for the trail. - Transportation to scheduled events and appearances prior to leaving for the trail. - Transportation and accommodations for the Jr. Iditarod.
-(Trail conditions permitting.) - Tickets to the Teacher Conference, Anchorage Pre-Race Mushers Banquet, and the Nome Finishers Banquet. - Transportation along the trail to Nome, AK including meals and a place to roll out your sleeping bag for the night wherever you are.
-(Meals are 'served' at the checkpoint for volunteers.) - Transportation from Nome to Anchorage and accommodations for 1 2 nights in Anchorage prior to your return home. - Cold weather outdoor gear: outerwear (parka/pants), boots, mittens, hat, and a set of top-quality long underwear. - Laptop computer use for the race, unless you prefer to use your own.
-The laptop is returned to the ITC when you return to Anchorage after the race. - Digital camera for use on the Iditarod website if you do not have one of your own.
-The camera is returned to the ITC when you return to Anchorage after the race.
+- Airfare to and from as well as ground transport for the Summer Educators Conference or workshop, where it is held.
+Travel dates will be worked out for your flight.
+Should the conference be canceled for any reason, the summer trip would also be canceled. - Housing and a food allowance for a summer conference, if held. - Airfare to and from Anchorage for the Iditarod Race of your year as Teacher on the Trai. - A food stipend and hotel accommodations until you leave for the trail. - Transportation to scheduled events and appearances prior to leaving for the trail. - Transportation and accommodations for the Jr. Iditarod, trail conditions permitting, and a ticket to the Jr. Iditarod banquet. - Tickets to the Winter Educators Conference, Anchorage Pre-Race Mushers Banquet, and the Nome Finishers Banquet. - Transportation along the trail to Nome, AK, meals and a place to roll out your sleeping bag for the night wherever you are.
+Meals are available at the checkpoint for volunteers. - Transportation from Nome to Anchorage and accommodations for necessary nights in Anchorage prior to your return home. - Cold weather outdoor gear: outerwear (parka/pants), boots, mittens, and a set of top-quality long underwear.
+You will work with your mentor to acquire proper clothing and get additional guidance on necessary clothing and gear such as camera and computer backpack.
+Participants provide their own cold weather head covering.

-• Official Iditarod Teacher on the Trail sleeping bag.
-(2000 Teacher on the Trail Diane Johnson has started a tradition of each Teacher on the Trail creating a special patch to be sewn on the sleeping bag to show their participation.)
+- You will use your own technology for the race to include your laptop computer and your preferred type of camera. - Your cell phone will likely work in the Anchorage and Mat-Su Valley areas of Alaska.
+When you go out on the trail, you will be provided an ITC trail phone which will work in the remote areas.
+The provided phone will be returned to the ITC when you return to Anchorage from the race. - Official Iditarod Teacher on the Trail sleeping bag.
+(2000 Teacher on the Trail Diane Johnson started the tradition of each Teacher on the Trail creating a special patch to be sewn on the sleeping bag to show their participation.)
 The bag is returned to the ITC when you return to Anchorage after the race.